Political Economy of Development

 Format and Requirements

-One two-hour seminar per week.
-Students are evaluated on the basis of a seminar presentation, three critical reflections on required readings, 1 research essay, and class participation
+This is a seminar course.
+Students are evaluated on the basis of a seminar presentation, three critical reflections on required readings, 1 research essay, and class participation.

 POL201Y1 or (POLB90H3, POLB91H3) or POL215Y1 or POL301Y1 or POL305Y1 and minimum 14 credits